 Cynthia: Take on the assignment that seems impossible.
 Do your best work, no matter what it is you’re working on.
 Ask questions, be open to feedback, and be honest and kind when giving feedback.

-We can learn from our peers.
-They each can provide diverse and valuable insight at different stages of our careers.
+Thank you, Cynthia, for taking time to provide valuable insight into your career, and equipping fellow teammates with the tools to become better individuals and better co-workers.
+We can all learn from our peers.
+They each provide diverse and valuable insight at different stages of our careers.
 Don’t be afraid to ask for advice, listen and push yourself to be better!

 If you or someone you know is interested in building a lifelong career at Farm Credit East, check out our current opportunities at FarmCreditEast.com/Careers.